-If a participant experiences an Involuntary Termination at any time other than during the period that begins three months before a change in control (as defined in the Severance Plan) and ends on the first anniversary of the change in control (such period, the "Protected Period"), then the participant will receive (a) a lump sum severance payment of nine (9) months of the participant's annual base salary (twelve (12) months in the case of the Chief Executive Officer) as in effect immediately before the Involuntary Termination, and (b) continued payment for the cost of the participant's premiums for health continuation coverage under the Consolidated Omnibus Budget Reconciliation Act of 1985, as amended ("COBRA"), for nine (9) months (twelve (12) months in the case of the Chief Executive Officer), in each case subject to the participant's continued employment through the termination date identified in a termination notice and execution and non-revocation of a release of claims (the "Severance Conditions").
+If a participant experiences an Involuntary Termination at any time other than during the period that begins three months before a change in control (as defined in the Severance Plan) and ends on the first anniversary of the change in control (such period, the "Protected Period"), then the participant will receive (a) a lump sum severance payment of nine (9) months of the participant's annual base salary (twelve (12) months in the case of the chief executive officer) as in effect immediately before the Involuntary Termination, and (b) continued payment for the cost of the participant's premiums for health continuation coverage under the Consolidated Omnibus Budget Reconciliation Act of 1985, as amended ("COBRA"), for nine (9) months (twelve (12) months in the case of the chief executive officer), in each case subject to the participant's continued employment through the termination date identified in a termination notice and execution and non-revocation of a release of claims (the "Severance Conditions").

-If a participant experiences an Involuntary Termination during the Protected Period, then the participant will receive, subject to the participant's satisfaction of the Severance Conditions, (a) a lump sum severance payment of twelve (12) months of the participant's annual base salary (eighteen (18) months in the case of the Chief Executive Officer) as in effect immediately before the Involuntary Termination, and (b) continued payment for the cost of the participant's premiums for health continuation coverage under COBRA, for twelve (12) months (eighteen (18) months in the case of the Chief Executive Officer).
-In addition, any unvested portion of the participant's equity awards that is subject to a time-based vesting condition and that is outstanding immediately before such Protected Period termination will conditionally vest and become exercisable immediately before termination, subject to the participant's satisfaction of the Severance Conditions.
+If a participant experiences an Involuntary Termination during the Protected Period, then the participant will receive, subject to the participant's satisfaction of the Severance Conditions, (a) a lump sum severance payment of twelve (12) months of the participant's annual base salary (eighteen (18) months in the case of the chief executive officer) as in effect immediately before the Involuntary Termination, and (b) continued payment for the cost of the participant's premiums for health continuation coverage under COBRA, for twelve (12) months (eighteen (18) months in the case of the chief executive officer).
+In addition, any unvested portion of the participant's equity awards that are subject to a time-based vesting condition and that are outstanding immediately before such Protected Period termination will conditionally vest and become exercisable (as applicable) in full immediately before such termination, subject to the participant's satisfaction of the Severance Conditions.